The One Day Cleanse:

 How Does the One Day Cleanse Work?

 You may think that abstaining from solid foods for a day might be enough, but it’s not.
 Cleaning house from the inside out involves removal of anything that contributes to a clogged tummy, and the malabsorption of necessary nutrients.
 If you just remove everything, you’re not helping your body.
 You might be giving it a break, but your goal should be to remove the crap (literally) while simultaneously injecting the necessary micro-nutrients that are responsible for restoration.
-Keeping this in mind, here’s what you should be mindful about consuming while you do your one day cleanse:
+Keeping this in mind, here’s what you should be mindful about consuming while you do your one day cleanse:1.
+Water.
+It can come in the form of fresh-pressed juice or herbal tea, but you’re going to need a decent amount of clear fluids.

 2. Vitamins.
 A huge injection of various vitamins and antioxidants will be better absorbed through liquid than through solid foods.
 If you’re going to be consuming a lot of liquid, why not make it the most nutritious liquid you can?
 This is where fresh-pressed fruit and vegetable juices come in.
 That is, juice you press yourself and drink immediately.
 Again, you’ll need a juicer for this, folks.
 Bonus shots of wheatgrass are also great to incorporate.